Matt115A/uht-tooling/README.md

 ## Making Mutant Proteins with SLIM

+- This is a quick tool to design primers for SLIM cloning, which can add mutations to specific spots in a protein with overnight ease.
 - Add your gene template (coding sequence only) to `data/design_slim/slim_template_gene.fasta` and your whole plasmid to `data/design_slim/slim_context.fasta`.
 - Specify mutants in `data/design_slim/slim_target_mutations.csv` (first column: `mutations`).
 - The script outputs designed primers to `results/design_slim/SLIM_primers.csv`.